ISAITB/docs-services/source/messaging/index.rst

 **GITB messaging services** are key components used by the test bed to extend its communication capabilities.
 A messaging service allows the abstraction of messaging details behind logical operations to send and receive messages, the implementation details of which are contained within the service implementation.
-Furthermore any type of communication can be supported, both in terms of the underlying protocol as well as in terms of synchronicity.
+Furthermore, any type of communication can be supported, both in terms of the underlying protocol as well as in terms of synchronicity.

 A messaging service is typically used to act as a **communication adapter** between the test bed and an external system.
 Acting in this role